 The area of Joal-Fadiouth lies on the Petite Côte of Senegal, 114 km South from the capital city of Dakar.
-The MPA was created in 2004 to protect and increase the productivity of fisheries and all the related ecosystems that help biodiversity thrive, such as seagrasses and mangroves, as well as to improve the economic and social conditions of the local populations.
-The conservation of the area is all the more important that the National Implementation Team found two species of seagrasses, namely, Cymodocea nodosa and Halodule wrightii.
+The MPA was created in 2004 to protect and increase the productivity of fisheries and the related ecosystems that help biodiversity thrive, such as seagrasses and mangroves, as well as to improve the economic and social conditions of the local populations.

 Seagrasses are keystone of this abundant diversity.
-Yet, the opening to foreign vessels, the settlement of industries, demographic pressures, pollution, oil exploration, all potentially represent a threat for the area’s seagrass meadows.
-This situation calls for further exploration to fully map the extent of seagrasses in the area.
+Yet, increasing pressures from populations increase or oil exploration all potentially represent a threat for the area’s seagrass meadows.
+The conservation of the area is all the more important that the National Implemented Team found two species of seagrasses, namely, Cymodocea nodosa and Halodule wrightii.
+These findings have increased the need for further exploration to fully map the extent of seagrasses in the area.